-With respect to Noble's Boulder Project near Hearst, Ontario, the Company has identified several exploration targets using a recently completed magnetic and electromagnetic airborne survey.
-Some targets were located on property adjacent to the existing Boulder Project property.
+Several exploration targets on Noble's Boulder Project near Hearst, Ontario, have been identified using a recently completed magnetic and electromagnetic airborne survey.
+Some targets were also located on property adjacent to the existing Boulder Project property.
 Noble has acquired 88 additional mining claims to cover geophysical anomalies near the existing land package.
 The next steps to be taken to prepare for exploration on this project will include: